Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 4. Download and untar the [ESP32 GCC toolchain](https://dl.espressif.com/dl/xtensa-esp32-elf-osx-1.22.0-80-g6c4433a-5.2.0.tar.gz).
 Copy the extracted `xtensa-esp32-elf` directory into your `~/esp32` directory.

+	> Note: The extracted `xtensa-esp32-elf` directory contains a subdirectory that is also called `xtensa-esp32-elf`.
+Be sure to copy the top level `xtensa-esp32-elf` directory, not the subdirectory with the same name.

 5. Clone the v3.2.2 branch of the `ESP-IDF` GitHub repository into your `~/esp32` directory.
 Make sure to specify the `--recursive` option:

 	```